CeaselessQuokka/RobloxTextTutorials/README.md

 	As you can see above, the replaced the vowels with nothing, an empty string, so this effectively removes the vowel.
-The second return value of gsub is the amount of occurences that have been removed.
+The second return value of gsub is the amount of occurrences that have been removed.
 In this case we had 13 vowels, and they have been removed.
 --]]
 ```